- "In this business I've learned not to ask too many questions."—Commander Red

 - Faction Calculus: The various and myriad organizations in Capital all have diverse functions and powers.
 The clearest dividing line splits between the wealthy, but relatively new Guilds and the politically powerful, but considerably less liquid Nobility.

-- First-Episode Spoiler: Within two hours of the stream Ajax the Invincible appeared and in another hour The Commander was dead.
+- First-Episode Twist: Within two hours of the stream Ajax the Invincible appeared and in another hour The Commander was dead.

 - Field Promotion: After The Commander's death, the Lieutenant gets one of these.
 Matt further emphasizes it by taking Phil's character sheet, crossing out "The Lieutenant" and replacing it with "The Commander."